psychemedia/sin-eater-resources/resources/TIMES_the-times.md

 None of these denials can outweigh the positive statements already cited.
 The custom certainly existed entire in the 17th century at Llangors.
 Shorn of the ritual words, it maintained itself into the 18th century in North Wales, and down to a few years ago in Pembrokeshire.
 We may be sure it did not maintain itself ony in these places, especially having regard to the practices in Market Drayton and in Derbyshire.
 It is unfortunate that Canon Silvan Evans's inquiries at Llandebie were not set on foot until more than a quarter of a century after the alleged event.
 The lapse of time must affect the value of his negative results.
 More than this, however.
 His inquiries were made through the clergyman and the schoolmaster.
 The latter, indeel, was, we are told, an old resident; but the clergyman had only been vicar for 14 years, though he described himself as having known the neighbourhood well for 25 years, which may mean much or little.
 We have no means of knowing in what form these gentlemen in turn put their questions.
 That may make all the difference.
 In any case they are precisely the persons who would not be likely to discover the superstition, if it existed.
 The Rev. Elias Owen, Diocesan Inspector of Schools and one of the chief authorities om Welsh folklore, relates that once, being in a certain parish for the purpose of examining the school, he took the opportunity of asking the clergyman concerning the superstitions of the place, when he was met by the dignified repulse " Our people are not superstitious, I am glad to say."
 His inspection over, he asked the first class " Now, children, can you tell me of any place where there is a buggan (ghost or bogey) to be seen, or of any one who has seen one ? ' Instantly every hand was stretched out, and every child had a story to tell.
 The fact is the people hide their superstitions from aU such representatives of modern culture as clergymen and schoolmasters ; and it is by no means an uncommon experience that the existence of matters of the kind perfectly well known to the peasant is stoutly denied by that same peasant to the clergyman when he asks about them.
 The Roman Catholic priest, who has in the confessional a weapon much more powerful than the Anglican, is often baffled by his flock.
 The testimony of the Rev. C. F. Ryan, curate of Drangan, when before the magistrates on the Clonmel " witch-burning" case, is express, and is of the greatest weight on this point.
 The reason of the concealment comes out in his evidence.
 It is founded on the known hostility of such personages as the priest or the minister to the ancient superstitions.

 On the whole, then, with all respect to Canon Silvan Evans (whose services to Welsh learning are recognized by every one),his denials and the results of his inquiries do not countervail the positive evidence of the existence of the sin-eater in Wales - and the same remark applies with even greater force to the Rev. Eynon Davies, whose inquiries were made later still.
 I have confined myself to the bare question of fact, and have given little more than an outline of the arguments which I could adduce if I had space for them.
 The rite is discussed at length in the second volume of my "Legend of Perseus," just published by Mr. David Nutt.
 Could I have advanced here the considerations there brought forward, I venture to think they would have strongly supported my conclusion.
-I fear that, consciously or unconsciously, the denial has its roots in a mistaken national or local patriotism, which perhaps peeps forth in Mr. Thomas's vehemence and in his allusion to the " Celtic fringe."
-We are accustomed to this sort of thing among the Irish, who so greatly resent Giraldus Cambrensis's account of their forefathers (in the main, I believe, perfectly true) that they call any daring lie "a Giraldus.'
+I fear that, consciously or unconsciously, the denial has its roots in a mistaken national or local patriotism, which perhaps peeps forth in Mr. Thomas's vehemence and in his allusion to the "Celtic fringe."
+We are accustomed to this sort of thing among the Irish, who so greatly resent Giraldus Cambrensis's account of their forefathers (in the main, I believe, perfectly true) that they call any daring lie "a Giraldus."
 It is fair, however, to Canon Silvan Evans to say that he entirely disclaims this very natural feeling, putting the question purely as one of alleged matter of fact.
 My own numerous Welsh friends will not suspect me of any antipathy to their nation. or any desire to wound their susceptibilities in declining to accept Mr. Thomas's verdict.
 I regard the sin-eater only as an interesting relic of immemorial antiquity ; and the last thing I should dream of would be to malke its possession the basis of any imputation against Wales or the Welsh.

 I have written without reference to the account in The Mountain Decameron mentiuned by your correspondent "Z," because I have not seen that book.
 It is probably the nameless authority recently cited by a contributor to the Western Mail.
 If so,and if the account be authentic (as to which I can offer no opinion), the performance of the ceremony at night, as there described, would explain why the custom in some places eluded clerical notice.

- I am. &c..,R. SIDNEY HARTLAND.,Highgarth, Gloucester.
+ I am, &c., E. SIDNEY HARTLAND., Highgarth, Gloucester.

 ---